callumhackett/obsidian_polka_theme/README.md

 ### Code Blocks

 The Style Settings menu also features a list of sub-themes that apply exclusively to code blocks.
-Polka has nicely contrastive default colors for syntax highlighting but you can switch to popular schemes like Dracula, Gruvbox, Nord, One Dark and Solarized.
+Polka has nicely contrastive default colors for syntax highlighting but you can switch to popular alternatives like Dracula, Gruvbox, Nord, One Dark and Solarized.

 ![Code Block Examples](assets/code_examples.png)